frobijn/nF_nanoframework.github.io/content/versioning/tools-configuration.md

 ```
 nuget list nanoFramework -verbosity detailed > <directory>\NuGetPackages.txt
 ```
-You'll notice that there is a warning at the top of *NuGetPackages.txt* that you should use *search* rather than *list*.
-Don't do that, the search command does not find all packages (at the time of writing).
+You'll notice that there is a warning at the top of *NuGetPackages.txt* that you should use the *search* option rather than *list*.
+Don't do that, the *search* option only finds a subset of all packages (at the time of writing).

 ## Update script